-Under Mr. Canada’s visionary leadership, HCZ has become a national model and the subject of significant media attention.
-Mr. Canada and HCZ have been featured in the documentary Waiting for “Superman,” as well as on 60 Minutes, The Oprah Winfrey Show, Anderson Cooper 360°, Black in America 2, The Charlie Rose Show, This American Life, and in articles in The Washington Post, The Wall Street Journal, Forbes, and The Associated Press.
-In 2008, Houghton Mifflin published Whatever It Takes, by Paul Tough, a detailed look at the work of Mr. Canada and HCZ.
+Under Geoffrey Canada’s visionary leadership, HCZ became a national model of place-based innovation and the subject of significant media attention.
+Mr. Canada and HCZ have been featured in the documentary Waiting for Superman, as well as on 60 Minutes, The Oprah Winfrey Show, Anderson Cooper 360°, Black in America 2, The Charlie Rose Show, This American Life, and in articles in The Washington Post, The Wall Street Journal, Forbes, and The Associated Press.
+In 2008, Houghton Mifflin Harcourt published Whatever It Takes by Paul Tough, a detailed look at the work of Mr. Canada and HCZ.

 Geoffrey Canada grew up in the South Bronx in a poor, sometimes violent neighborhood.
 Despite his troubled surroundings, he achieved great academic success, receiving a bachelor’s degree from Bowdoin College and a master’s degree from the Harvard Graduate School of Education.
 After graduating, Mr. Canada began his life’s work helping children who, like himself, grew up in poor, distressed neighborhoods.